Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential: Lemma upgrading -quasimodes to -quasimodes

 where the index sets $\calI,\calI^+\subset \bbC_{>0}\times \bbN$ are defined in the previous section.
 Thus, $Pu-f$ is suppressed by some (typically one in the Euclidean case) order at $\mathrm{zf}$.
 In this sense, $u$ is an $O(\sigma^{0+})$-quasimode in $\mathrm{zf}^\circ$, where $O(\sigma^{0+})$ means $O(\sigma^\varepsilon)$ for some $\varepsilon>0$.
 But it is not an $O(\sigma^{0+})$-quasimode at $\mathrm{zf}\cap \mathrm{tf}$, let alone at $\mathrm{tf}$, because the index set $\calI^+$ may be much larger than $\calF$.
 For example, even if $\calF=\varnothing$, in which case $f|_{\mathrm{zf}}$ is Schwartz, it will typically be the case that the set $\calI$ is nonempty (for example, Coulomb's law results in solutions of Poisson's equation on $\bbR^3$ decaying like $1/r$ even if the forcing is Schwartz); so, $Pu-f$ will generally not be Schwartz.
 So, relative to $f$, $Pu-f$ may be large at $\mathrm{tf}$.

-Our next task is to solve away the error at $\mathrm{tf}$ to an arbitrarily high degree, though we may find later that it is only useful to solve away a few terms.
+Our next task is to solve away the error at $\mathrm{tf}$ to a high degree, though we may find later that it is only useful to solve away a few terms.
 This process will end up costing us logarithmic losses at $\mathrm{zf}$.
-Since these logarithms are the ultimate source of Price's law --- see the introduction of \cite{HintzPrice} --- this loss is worth noting.
+Since these logarithms are the ultimate source of Price's law, as we have remarked several times already, this loss is worth noting.
 The analytic back-end of this section is \S\ref{sec:tf}, in the same sense that the analytic back-end of the previous section was \S\ref{sec:0}.

 Our goal is, given $g\in \calA^{1+\calE,2+\calI^+ ,(1,\kappa)\cup \calJ}(X^+_{\mathrm{res}} )$, to find $v\in \calA^{\calE^+,\calI^+,\calK}(X^+_{\mathrm{res}} )$ such that